zdravkov/kendo-docs/web/grid/appearance.md

         gridElement.children(".k-grid-content").height(newHeight - otherElementsHeight);
     });

-## Initializing the Grid inside a hidden container
+## Initialize the Grid inside a hidden container

 Depending on the Grid configuration, the widget may need to perform Javascript calculations to adjust its layout during initialization
 (e.g. when scrolling, virtual scrolling or frozen columns are used).
 Generally, Javascript size calculations don't work for elements,